-The reduction in the Solvency Capital Requirement Cover Ratio (Solvency Ratio) from 405% at 31 December 2020 to 241% at 31 December 2021 is mainly as a result of a dividend of £19m paid to SIIL's shareholder prior to the sale to The Embignell Group.
+The increase in the Solvency Capital Requirement Cover Ratio (Solvency Ratio) from 227% at 31 December 2021 to 241% at 31 December 2022 is the net result of SIIL's profit during the year, the impact of the Part VII transfer on SIIL's solvency and the payment of a dividend to SIIL's parent company.
 241% remains above SIIL's target solvency range.